-The material bonus performance targets for 2010 are similar to the 2009 goals and include the gaining FDA agreement to accept resubmission of the Acurox® Tablets NDA, subsequent FDA approval of such NDA resubmission, advancement of additional product candidates (both opioid and non-opioid) utilizing our Aversion® and ImpedeTM Technologies and enhancement of our intellectual property portfolio for abuse deterrent technologies.
+The material bonus performance targets for 2011 include advising and assisting King Pharmaceuticals, Inc. in obtaining FDA approval of the NDA for Acurox® Tablets, advancing additional product candidates utilizing our Aversion® and ImpedeTM Technologies, in-licensing and/or acquiring strategically aligned technologies and product candidates to expand our portfolio of product candidates with abuse deterrent features and benefits and expanding our intellectual property portfolio for abuse deterrent technologies.
 Such performance targets are both organizational and individual goals for Messrs.
 Reddick and Jones.
 Mr. Clemens' bonus is weighted 50% to the achievement of the foregoing organizational goals and 50% to the achievement of goals unique to his position as Chief Financial Officer.

 No compensation will be earned with respect to a performance measure unless a performance "floor" for that measure is exceeded; the incentive opportunity with respect to a measure will be earned if the target is achieved; achievement between the floor and the target results in a lower amount of award with respect to that performance measure.
 An amount larger than the incentive opportunity for each performance measure can be earned, up to and possibly exceeding a specified limit, for exceeding the target for that measure.
 Depending on market conditions and other circumstances, performance criteria may be modified during the course of the year, and other performance criteria reweighted.
 In setting compensation levels, the Compensation Committee compares our Company to companies of comparable business focus, market capitalization, technological capabilities and market in which we compete for executives.
-As part of this process, the Compensation Committee and the Board does not use the compensation levels of comparable companies as benchmarks, rather as a factor in evaluating the compensation levels of the named, executive officer.
+As part of this process, the Compensation

+Committee and the Board do not use the compensation levels of comparable companies as benchmarks, but rather as a factor in evaluating the compensation levels of the named executive officer.
 To date, compensation consultants have not been retained by the Compensation Committee or the Board as part of this process.